Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Methods

 After viewing both videos, the participants are then asked to complete a related questionnaire about the communication styles and techniques of the videos.
 The questions ask about attributes of the video, such as pose, tone, and style and are asked to rate them on a Likert scale from very pleasant to very unpleasant.
 We also asked them to rate their agreement with the video content and credibility.
 We also ask participants to identify the perceived gender expression of the person(a) in the video, to identify what age group they belong to, and to ask if they perceive the person in the video to be a person of color or not.

-Following the viewing of both videos and completion of a related questionnaire, the participants are debriefed on the deception of the survey, given a short explanation of deepfake technology, and then asked if they think the videos were real or fake (as seen in Fig.~\ref{fig:surveyshapshot}).
+In line with best practices in ethical research~\cite{greene2022best,boynton2013exploring}, we debriefed the participants following the viewing of both videos and completion of the questionnaire on communication style and perceived demographics.
+The participants are debriefed on the deception of the survey, given a short explanation of deepfake technology, and then asked if they think the videos were real or fake.

 Lastly, we collect demographic information on the survey participants' backgrounds and expressions of identity.
 We also ask participants how knowledgeable they already were on deepfakes, how often they use social media, and their political and religious affiliations.
 We also asked participants if they knew that the survey was about deepfakes before taking the survey (survey participants who were primed were subsequently dropped from the analysis).